butla/Book/2016/presentations/tdd_of_python_microservices/text.md

     assert response.status_code == 200
 ```

-The test is parameterized with Pytest (which I have chosen as the test framework) fixtures,
-that is test resource objects: `our_service` (Mountepy handler of the service under test) and `db` (Redis client).

-It's quite clear what's happening in the test: some test data is put in the data base (Redis),
+It's quite clear what's happening in the test: some test data is put in the data base,
 the service is called through HTTP, and finally, there's an assertion on the response.
 Such straightforward testing is possible thanks to the power of Pytest fixtures.
 Not only can they parameterize tests, but also other fixtures.
-The two top-level fixtures presented above are themselves composed of other fixtures
+The two top-level ones presented above are themselves composed of others
-(which gives them a good behavior?) as presented on the diagram below.
+(as shown on the diagram below) in order to fine-tune their behavior to our needs.

 ![](images/fixtures.svg "Fixture composition")